Welcome

 Obtaining PAD can significantly influence your pre-action strategy.
 It might:

-- Provide essential evidence to confirm whether a viable claim exists.
+• Provide essential evidence to confirm whether a viable claim exists or to refine the issues and pleadings.

 Worked Example 1.1

 Ahmed believes his former employer, TechCorp Ltd, unfairly dismissed him based on fabricated allegations of poor performance.
-Before incurring the costs of issuing an Employment Tribunal claim, Ahmed wants sight of internal emails and performance reviews which he suspects will show the real reason for his dismissal was redundancy.
+Before incurring the costs of issuing a civil claim, Ahmed wants sight of internal emails and performance reviews which he suspects will show the real reason for his dismissal was redundancy.
 Can Ahmed apply for PAD?

 Non-Party Disclosure (NPD)